 Utilizing project management stages in construction provides you with the necessary resources and understanding to handle these intricacies.
 It helps to dodge unfavorable risks and achieve exceptional results.

-Phase 1: Project initiation
+Phase 1: Project Initiation

 Starting a project is the bedrock of any successful construction task.
-It’s where we set goals, define scope, and layout guidelines that helps to understand the client’s requirements and expectations.
+It’s where we set goals, define scope, and layout guidelines that help to understand the client’s requirements and expectations.
 This stage has key tasks:

 - Identifying and Analysis: Locate all the key players in the project – the client, builders, suppliers, and authorities.
 Understand what they all do, what they’re responsible for, and what they want.
 This will ensure good communication and collaboration throughout the project.